Is The 5 Second Rule a Myth?

 Why The 5 Second Rule?

-This beloved standard for our food hygiene has been passed around since the 90s, succeeding germ theory.
-However, there’s been no consensus of its origin.
-In 2003, a survey confirmed that a majority of the US population was familiar with the 5 second rule.
-It’s been studied by scholars and public health officials alike.
+This beloved standard for food hygiene has been passed around since the 1990s, succeeding germ theory.
+However, there’s been no consensus on its origin.
+In 2003, a survey confirmed that a majority of the US population was familiar with the 5-second rule.
+Scholars and public health officials alike have studied it.
 The topic has even been featured on the Discovery Channel series MythBusters.
 Isn’t it funny that a supposed myth has ruffled so many feathers in the scientific community?

 Factors With The 5 Second Rule